Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Tensor network generators

-For each representation $l$, we can define an $SO(3)$-symmetric tensor $P_l$ which projects from the space $(1)^{\otimes l}$ to the space $l$.
-The exact form we constructed of $P_l$ is given in Appendix \ref{sec:projector_form}.
-For $P_l$, we have
+For each representation $l$, we can define a tensor $P_l$ which maps from the space $(1)^{\otimes l}$ to the irreducible representation space $l$.
+An explicit construction of $P_l$ can be obtained by applying the lowering operator to the highest weight vector in $( 1)^{\otimes l}$; see Appendix \ref{sec:projector_form} for details.
+The tensor diagram of the tensor $P_l$ is illustrated as follows:

+where the numbers on the edges represent the irreducible representation type of the space associated with that index.